 Potential Savings: $500+ for a bathroom renovation.

-Of course, there are many jobs that do require a professional.
+Of course, many jobs do require a professional.
 For jobs like these, you will need to hire professionals.
 Here’s a great article with a few tips on how to find good contractors.

 No matter whether you do the fixes yourself or hire a pro you need to keep careful records of every expense.